Renin Angiotensin Aldosterone System (RAAS)

 Angiotensin-II increases central sympathetic outflow and in post-ganglionic sympathetic nerve endings it will increase nor-epinephrine secretion and decrease its reuptake, so this causes increase response of target tissue and also increases adrenergic receptors of target tissue.

-Stimulation of Thirst Center.
+Stimulation of Thirst Center

 Angiotensin-II stimulates thirst center in CNS and increases water intake.

 In congestive cardiac failure, blood flow to kidney decreases leading to chronic activation of renin angiotensin aldosterone system and chronic sympathetic activation.
 Consequently, proto-oncogenes in myocardium will be stimulated leading to pathological hypertrophy of the heart, at the sometime extra production of connective tissue takes place.
-Resulting in progressive alteration of geometry of heart, this phenomena is called cardiac remodeling.
+Resulting in progressive alteration of geometry of heart, this phenomenon is called cardiac remodeling.

 Chronically elevated angiotensin-II also work on smooth muscles of vessels and produce vascular pathologies.

-Angiotensin converting enzyme Inhibitors (ACE-1).
+Angiotensin converting enzyme Inhibitors (ACE-1)

 This group of drugs inhibits angiotensin-I converting enzyme, and decreases angiotensin II resulting in prevention of cardiac remodeling.
 We hope you liked this article on Renin Angiotensin Aldosterone System.